RuoranXu/Machine-Learning-Lecture/README.md

 Lec_n are notes.

-We want to individual who likes machine learning can get a quick guide.
+We want to individual who likes machine learning can get a easy start.